kllarena07/rust-htmx-todo/README.md

 Once the server has started, a `Server listening on 127.0.0.1:3000` message should be printed to the terminal.

 3. Open `127.0.0.1:3000` in your browser

+_Disclaimer: All task data will be erased upon server shutdown or restart_